-What is Pre Tax Income?
+What is Pre-Tax Income?

-Pre Tax Income, or earnings before taxes (EBT), refers to the remaining earnings once all operating and non-operating expenses, except for taxes, have been accounted for.
+Pre-Tax Income—or Earnings Before Taxes (EBT)—is the remaining earnings once all operating and non-operating expenses, except for taxes, have been accounted for.

-How to Calculate Pre Tax Income (Step-by-Step)
+How to Calculate Pre-Tax Income (EBT)

 - Cost of Goods Sold (COGS)